 Located furthest out on the northern sea approach to Egersund, it is only accessible by boat.
 The island is covered with coniferous forest and surrounded by rocky shores and steep cliffs.
 Jetty, toilet, information board and mooring bolts.

-Is one of several islands in a smaller group of islands located in the northern sea approach to Egersund.
+This is one of several islands in a smaller group of islands located in the northern sea approach to Egersund.
 Only accessible by boat.
 The islet is covered with mountain pine and surrounded by steep rocky beaches.
 Facilities include pier, mooring bolts, toilet and information.

 Æsand – Navarsanden

-Is developed with emphasis on boating.
+Skadbergvågen is developed with emphasis on boating.
 The shoreline consists of fractured rocks bordering coniferous forest.
 Equipped with jetty, information, toilet and mooring bolts.

 Egersund Guest Marina